qhengncsu/ProxBTF.jl/README.md

 will help you bring the elements of the export list into the surrounding global namespace, namely pbtf and pbsrtf.

 # Using Jupyternotebook
-To be able to use Jupyternotebook with a Julia kernel, you'll need to install IJulia
+To be able to use Jupyternotebook with a Julia kernel, you'll need to install IJulia.
 ````
 Pkg.add("IJulia")
 ````

 # A light-weight alternative
 In consideration of the fact that ProxBTF.jl is heavy-weight due to its dependence on Gurobi.jl and Convex.jl, we provide an alternative way of using our implementation.
 Everything is packed into a single, self-contained script.
-See [minimum_reproduce.jl]().
+See [minimum_reproduce.jl](https://github.com/qhengncsu/ProxBTF.jl/blob/main/vignettes/minimum_reproduce.jl).
 However, the script does not contain code for Proximal Bayesian Shape-Restriced Trend Filtering.
 If you wish to use pbsrtf, then it is necessary to install ProxBTF.jl per the instructions above.

 # Tutorials
-For a tutorial of using the light-weight implementation, see [Introduction to pbtf]().
-For a tutorial of using the whole package ProxBTF.jl, see [Introduction to ProxBTF.jl]().
+For a tutorial of using the light-weight implementation, see [Introduction to pbtf](https://github.com/qhengncsu/ProxBTF.jl/blob/main/vignettes/Introduction_to_pbtf.ipynb).
+For a tutorial of using the whole package ProxBTF.jl, see [Introduction to ProxBTF.jl](https://github.com/qhengncsu/ProxBTF.jl/blob/main/vignettes/Introduction_to_ProxBTF.jl.ipynb).
 Notice that if you wish to run pbsrtf, you need a valid Gurobi license in your system.
 You can obtain an academic license for free from [Gurobi license](https://www.gurobi.com/academia/academic-program-and-licenses/).

 # Issues
 Feel free to contact the author at <qheng@ncsu.edu> for questions, issues and comments.